aanatema/project-biome/README.md

 ### User oriented

-- Add Google Books API to cover more recent publishing
+- Allow user to modify their reviews
 - Add in app ratings
-- Allow users to like other reviews
+- Allow users to like and comment under other users reviews
 - Add a follow system
+- Add a "library card" summarising monthly reads

 ### Dev oriented

 - Add CI/CD
-- Add more tests to ensure quality
+- Add tests to ensure quality

 ## Credits